Consigning your items to Auction

 Grogan & Company will provide you with a consignment receipt and agreement outlining the commission rate and terms of sale.
 Our competitive commissions include insurance, photography, and marketing fees, and are based on the value of your items.

 You may be asked if you wish to place a reserve price on your item.
 This sets the lowest price the auctioneer will accept for your item.
-Reserves are only recommended for items valued over $1,000 and are generally set at 70-80% of the low estimate.
+Reserves are generally set at 70-80% of the low estimate.

-Your item will be catalogued, photographed, and included in our online illustrated catalogue.
+Your item will be catalogued, photographed, and included in our illustrated print and online catalogues.
 Our bidding platform allows bidders from across the globe to participate in our auctions via internet, telephone, absentee bids, or by attending the auction in person.
 Our auctions are promoted on most major art and antiques collector's websites and trade publications.
-Additionally, we send mail and email notices to our large client list which includes over 9,500 collectors and dealers from across the country and overseas.
+Additionally, we send mail and email notices to our large client list which includes over 10,000 collectors and dealers from across the country and overseas.

 Consignors receive a report approximately two weeks prior to auction indicating the lot number and the fully catalogued description of each item.